fxmarty/rikai-mpv/README.md

 * rikai-mpv overrides the settings set for subtitles styling in `mpv.conf`.
 You may wish to edit `rikai_config.py` to fit your needs.
 * If you are using a secondary sid for subtitles, make sure it has been activated at least once before turning on rikai-mpv.
 It has been witnessed that the secondary sid stays hidden.
 * rikai-mpv has not been tested in a multi-screen setting, but you may find relevant infos about this case in [interSubs](https://github.com/oltodosel/interSubs) repository.
+* `rikai-backend` is not a complete port of rikaichamp features, as it (mainly) lacks support for automatic updates of the dictionary files and support for kanji dictionaries.

 ## Build